wolfgangmuender/InspectorTodo/README.md

 issue tracker, e.g. JIRA.
 In its simplest form it searches for all occurrences of the string TODO and checks whether it is followed by an issue reference that is conform to a given regular expression.

-Download or clone this project and go to the resulting directory (Python >= 3.6 is required):
+Install and update using pip:

-    pip install .
+    pip install inspectortodo

 Then you can run InspectorTodo: